 Evenflo debuted its SensorSafe technology when it released their Advanced Embrace with SensorSafe to the market.
 We have been hoping that they would bring this potentially life saving technology to other seats in their lineup, and now they have!
 Evenflo recently added SensorSafe to its popular Titan 65 (also known as the SureRide) convertible car seat, providing another level of safety to an already well loved car seat.

-While we welcome the addition of this technology to a seat that we find extremely versatile, we encountered quite a number of issues with the SensorSafe features of the seat while writing this review.
-At each point, the manufacturer worked with us to resolve the issue by troubleshooting, then sending replacement parts.
+While we welcome the addition of this technology to a seat that we find extremely versatile, we encountered quite a number of issues with the first SensorSafe device we recieved.
+At each point, the manufacturer worked with us to resolve the issue by troubleshooting, then sending replacement parts that did work correctly.

 We worry quite a bit that families will face the same issues we did without knowing they were happening.
 Let’s take a closer look at the seat and the technology.

 - Rear facing weight range: 5-40 pounds

 - Rear facing height range: 19-40 inches tall

 - Forward facing height range: 29-54 inches tall

 - Two buckle slots: 4 and 6 inches.